Prevent stray current corrosion on your pipelines and keep them safe

 Similarly, Stray DC current can present corrosion problems.
 Direct stray currents come from foreign cathodic protection systems, transit systems, and high voltage transmission lines.
 They can cause anodic interference, cathodic interference and combined interference.

 CCE offers all services relating to DC & AC Stray Current Mitigation and LFI/EPR in accordance with AS/NZS 4853:2012 so that you can be proactive against the threat of stray current corrosion.
-These services include site audits, modelling and recommendations as well as design and implementation of mitigation systems.
+These services include site audits, testing, modelling and recommendations as well as design and implementation of mitigation systems.